dbones/docker-gocd-server/README.md

 # dbones/gocd-server

-mainly wanted to have docker support in the server
+mainly wanted to have docker support in the server.

 ## BASED off travix/gocd-server